KaveeshaW/mobileRadioProtocolsReact/README.md

 This project is a SPA using React.
 It utilizes functional components, states, react-router-dom, fragments.
 Because I did not create a website from scratch for my project focusing on mobile radio protocols, I thought of recreating it using React.

-To run the project, simply click on the project link.
+To run the project, simply click on this project link https://kaveeshaw.github.io/mobileRadioProtocolsReact/#/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).